Restrictions of pure states to subspaces of $C^*$-algebras: Introduction

-Excisions were first introduced and utilized in \cite{anderson1979} (abeit under a different name) to study the unique extension problem for states on $\rC^*$-subalgebras.
-Subsequently, the idea was fleshed out further in \cite{AAP1986}.
-Notable applications of excision include the study of quasidiagonal $\rC^*$-algebras \cite{brown2005}, as well as Arveson's hyperrigidity conjecture \cite{clouatre2018lochyp} (once again, different terminology was used in this last paper).
+Excisions were first introduced and utilized by Anderson in \cite{anderson1979} (albeit under a different name), where our main question was fully answered in the special case where $M$ is a unital $\rC^*$-subalgebra of $B$: $E_\omega=\{\omega\}$ if and only if $\omega$ admits an excision in $M$.
+Subsequently, the idea of excision was fleshed out further in \cite{AAP1986}.
+Notable subsequent applications include the study of quasidiagonal $\rC^*$-algebras \cite{brown2005}, as well as some considerations surrounding Arveson's hyperrigidity conjecture \cite{clouatre2018lochyp} (once again, different terminology was used in this last paper).
 Related concepts also appear in \cite{BW2017}.

-Building on deep work of Hay \cite{hay2007} and Read \cite{read2011}, in Theorem \ref{T:excisionpeak} we relate excision to peak projections.
-The main results of this section are summarized in Corollary \ref{C:excisionequiv}, which states the following.
+In Section \ref{S:excision}, we examine the existence of excisions in $M$ for general unital subspaces, and relate it to Hay's noncommutative peaking phenomenon for projections \cite{hay2007}.
+There is a unique projection $\fl_\omega\in B^{**}$ such that

+Building on deep work of Blecher, Hay, Neal and Read, we show in Corollary \ref{C:excisionequiv} that an excision for $\omega$ exists in a (possibly non-selfadjoint) unital, separable, norm-closed subalgebra $A\subset B$ if and only if $\fl_\omega$ is a so-called \emph{$A$-peak projection}.
+This latter peak property is characterized in Proposition \ref{P:peakprojnonorthog}, which in particular makes it clear that it coincides with the variant considered in \cite{clouatre2018lochyp}.
+Another easy consequence is that $E_\omega=\{\omega\}$ whenever $\fl_\omega$ is a peak projection.
+As we illustrate in Example \ref{E:ueppeakproj}, the converse is typically false, so excisions do not yield a full answer to our question in the general case.

+In spite of this, by analogy with the commutative case, one expects that alternative peaking phenomena may still be relevant.
+Let us recount some of the classical details that guide us throughout the paper.

+Let $X$ be a compact Hausdorff space and let $A\subset \rC(X)$ be a unital norm-closed subalgebra that separates the points of $X$ (equivalently, $\rC^*(A)=\rC(X)$).
+Then, the pure state $\omega$ is given by evaluation at some point $x\in X$, and the following statements are equivalent. \begin{enumerate}[{\rm (a)}] \item $E_\omega=\{\omega\}$ \item $\omega|_A$ is pure. \item $x$ is an \emph{$A$-peak point}: there is a function $a\in A$ with $\|a\|=1$ such that $\{x\}=\{y\in X: |a(y)|=1\}$. \end{enumerate} The equivalence of (a) and (b) was mentioned above, while the implication (c)$\Rightarrow$(a) is straightforward.
+The crucial implication is (a)$\Rightarrow$(c), which relies on the following.

+\textbf{Bishop's criterion.} There is $0<\eps<1$ for which, given any compact subset $K\subset X$ not containing $x$, we can find $a\in A$ such that $a(x)=1, \|a\|\leq 1+\eps$ and $|a(y)|<\eps$ for every $y\in K$.
+A clever trick of Bishop can be used to show that, for every unital norm-closed subspace $M\subset\rC(X)$, whenever the singleton $\{x\}$ is a $G_\delta$ subset of $X$, then $x$ is an $M$-peak point if it satisfies this criterion \cite[Theorem 6.5]{BdL1959} (see also \cite[Theorem II.11.1]{gamelin1969}).
+The property of $\{x\}$ being a $G_\delta$ can be removed at the cost of obtaining the weaker conclusion that $x$ be a so-called weak peak point \cite[Lemma II.12.1]{gamelin1969}.
+A generalized criterion for peak sets was formulated in \cite{jarosz1984}, while noncommutative versions of Bishop's criterion have been utilized in \cite{BR2011}.